jannamamer/dev-setup/README.md

 | Language Extensions                           | `VSCODE_<LANGUAGE>_EXTENSIONS` | ms-python.python,charliermarsh.ruff |

 > Notes: Replace `<SERVICE>` with AWS, AZURE, DOCKER, KUBERNETES, TERRAFORM and `<LANGUAGE>` with DOTNET, ELIXIR, GO, JAVA, PYTHON, RUBY.

+#### 6. Notes

+- `config.env` only needs **high-level toggles** and any values you want to override.
+- All other defaults are defined in code for simplicity, but can be overridden by setting the corresponding environment variables.

 ## Usage